atelanuj/DevOps_notes/README.md

   - Pods that tolerate the taint without specifying `tolerationSeconds` in their toleration specification remain bound forever
   - Pods that tolerate the taint with a specified `tolerationSeconds` remain bound for the specified amount of time.
 After that time elapses, the node lifecycle controller evicts the Pods from the node
   - Pods currently running on the node are **evicted** if does not match the tolerence.
+  - `NoExecute` effect can specify an optional `tolerationSeconds` field that dictates how long the pod will stay bound to the node after the taint is added
 - **NoSchedule**
   - No new Pods will be scheduled on the tainted node unless they have a matching toleration.
 Pods currently running on the node are not evicted.
 - **PreferNoSchedule**